How much does it cost to repair a ceiling fan?

 |National average cost||$145|

-The average ceiling fan repair cost by part ranges from $50 to $350, which is influenced by the specific part that needs repairing.
-Some common parts to be repaired include the fan switch, chain, light, blade, ball bearing, capacitor, and motor.
-You can expect to pay a lot less for a fan chain repair then you would for a motor repair.
+The average ceiling fan repair cost by part ranges from $50 to $175, which is influenced by the specific part that needs repairing.
+Some common parts to be repaired include the fan switch, light, and remote.
 Sometimes it can be more cost-efficient to replace the part rather than repair it.
 A professional can help to determine what makes more sense for you.
 The table below lists the most commonly-repaired parts and the cost, including materials and labor.